MooersLab/pymolsnips/README.md

 <h3 name="bbedit"> BBEdit (Mac) </h3>

 [*BBEdit*](https://www.barebones.com/products/bbedit/index.html) requires a license and a one-time fee.
 Major upgrades require additional fees.
 You will need macOS 10.14.2 or later.
+BBEdit is a Mac only text editor.

 The snippet system for *BBedit* is simple and elegant.
 The snippets are stored as clippings with one snippet or clipping per file.